rails/rails/guides/source/asset_pipeline.md

 your JavaScript, CSS, image files, and other assets into these directories, and Propshaft will manage them during the precompilation process.

-You can also add additional asset paths for Propshaft to search by modifying `config.assets.paths` in your `config/initializers/assets.rb` file.
+You can also specify additional asset paths for Propshaft to search by modifying `config.assets.paths` in your `config/initializers/assets.rb` file.
 For example:

 ```ruby